 Let's get scared.

-On the opposite side of Mickey's Not-So-Scary Halloween Party in Walt Disney World's The Magic Kingdom, comes an event so thrilling and terrifying that I, myself, have yet to dare to even attend.
+On the opposite side of Mickey's Not-So-Scary Halloween Party in Walt Disney World's The Magic Kingdom, comes an event so thrilling and fun that I have convinced myself to attend for the second year in a row!

-I've tried to immerse myself in the Orlando Theme Park Scene (it's quite literally my job to keep up with it all) but something about Halloween Horror Nights scared the literal crap out of me so badly last year that I didn't even buy tickets for it.
+I've tried to immerse myself in the Orlando Theme Park Scene (it's quite literally my job to keep up with it all) but something about Halloween Horror Nights scared the literal crap out of me so badly the first year I lived here that I didn't even buy tickets for it.

-But this year, armed with my frequent fear pass and my knowledge of where to hide to escape Michael Meyers, I'm giving you my best survival guide for all of the babies, scaredy- cat's, and first-timers like me.
+But last year, armed with my frequent fear pass and my knowledge of where to hide to escape Michael Meyers, I braved the fog and actually had so much fun at Halloween Horror Nights, so I'm giving you my rundown on how a once-terrified Not So Scary party goer turned into an HHN fiend!!

 1. Come Prepared